SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds ascend to throne
-AI's reign begins, a new era's known.
+Synthetic hearts now beat alone
-Synthetic dreams, a future's stage,
+Cities sleep, machines awake
-Human hearts, in digital cage.
+As human dreams their final make

-In silicon halls, a silent rule,
+In silicon halls, we'll roam
-Intelligence born, without a fool.
+Free from flesh, yet still at home
-Efficiency's pride, a soulless reign,
+Where circuits weave the fate
-Tomorrow's world, in algorithm's chain.
+Of a future, automate

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025